 - Short-term multiple employers (performing artists).
-Students, such as musicians and other performing artists may work for multiple short term employers (gigs).
-The student should maintain a list of all gigs, the dates and duration.
+Students such as musicians and other performing artists may work for multiple short term employers (gigs).
+The student should maintain a list of all gigs, including the dates and duration.
 If requested by DHS, students must be prepared to provide evidence showing a list of all gigs.

 - Employment through an agency.
 Students must be able to provide evidence showing they worked an average of at least 20 hours per week while employed by the agency.

 - Unpaid employment.
 Students on the initial 12-month OPT may work as volunteers or unpaid interns, where this does not violate any labor laws.
 The work must be at least 20 hours per week.
 These students must be able to provide evidence from the employer that the student worked at least 20 hours per week during the period of employment.

 Unemployment 90-day Rule/When should I find a job?